feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 the Advisor for Chinese Affairs still approached him for his

 views on a suitable candidate.
 From their talks it was agreed that the occupant of such an important position should be “a person belonging to the progressive element of the Chinese community, who could give a clear idea for the development of his people, and one who understood their expectations and accordingly could give appropriate guidance to their goals".22 From further discussions between the Resident of Batavia and the Advisor for Chinese Affairs, Khouw Kim An, a Chinese lieutenant and member of the Chinese Council, was nominated as the only qualified candidate.
 Yet Khouw could not proceed directly from his lieutenantship to the position of Chinese major.
-It was then agreed among the Dutch higher officials to appoint captain Nie Hok Tjoan as acting-major while waiting for Khouw's promotion from his present position to captain, and then to major.23 | :
+It was then agreed among the Dutch higher officials to appoint captain Nie Hok Tjoan as acting-major while waiting for Khouw's promotion from his present position to captain, and then to major.23 I :